AsyncNinja/article-moving-to-nice-asynchronous-swift-code/ARTICLE.md

 encapsulates 99% of this complexity.
 This must help you to reduce an amount of boilerplate code.
 Just conform your active object to `ExecutionContext` and use futures safely.

-### Summary: Refactoring 2.2 - Futures and ExecutionContext
+### Summary: Refactoring 2.2.
+Futures and ExecutionContext

 **Pros**

 * `MyService` interface and implementation looks simple
 * removes hidden danger
-* possibility of deadlocks eliminated
+* no deadlocks

 **Cons**